OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/mpi_use.rst

 to use OpenMDAO to build a multi-point problem to analyze a single design at a number of different conditions in parallel.
-In :ref:`Parallel Finite Difference <parallel_finite_difference>` you'll learn how to finite difference evaluations in parallel.
+In :ref:`Parallel Finite Difference <parallel_finite_difference>` you'll learn how to perform finite difference evaluations in parallel.
 Finally, :ref:`Running a DOE Driver in Parallel <doe_driver_parallel>` describes how to run multiple DOE cases in parallel.